 7. When a child is being detained by the authorized officer, the accompanying parent who attempts to abduct the child may choose to accompany the child until the arrival of and return of the child to the appropriate person or until the child is admitted to a place of refuge.
-The Police and ImmD will call in female officers as far as practicable to handle such cases and explain to the child about the situation.
+The Police and ImmD will call in female officers as far as practicable to handle such cases and explain to the child about the situation.2 that force will not be used unless strictly necessary to achieve the lawful purpose.

-proposed new section 20, and taking into account the best interest of the child, minimum force necessary to achieve the purpose may be used and must be reasonable in the circumstances.
-However, frontline officers will be reminded to exercise self-restraint and that force will not be used unless strictly necessary to achieve the lawful purpose.
+2 In general, the Administration does not anticipate strong resistance from the child.
+In the unlikely event that the child resists an authorized officer executing the functions under the proposed new section 20, and taking into account the best interest of the child, minimum force necessary to achieve the purpose may be used and must be reasonable in the circumstances.
+However, frontline officers will be reminded to exercise self-restraint and